Eldfell: Heimaey since the eruption

 By the end of 1975, the population of the Westman Islands had returned to roughly 85% of its pre-eruption level.
 42% among those with destroyed houses did not return before the end of 1975, while the rate was only 27% among those whose houses were not destroyed.
 By 1974, fishing companies in the Westman Islands were back to normal production levels.
-Counter-intuitively, the new lava field actually improved the harbour in Westman Islands.
+Counter-intuitively, the new lava field actually improved the harbor in the Westman Islands.
 Also counter-intuitive, the forced displacement had a large positive causal effect on both the earnings and education for those who were younger than 25 years old at the time of the eruption.

 The insides of lava flows can remain at temperatures of several hundred degrees for many years due to the very low thermal conductivity of rock.
 Following the end of the eruption, scientists began to assess the feasibility of extracting geothermal heat from the gradually cooling flows.
 Experimental heating systems were soon devised, and by 1974 the first house was connected.
 The scheme was extended to several more houses and the hospital, and in 1979 construction began of four larger plants to extract heat from the flows.
 Each plant extracted energy from a square 100 metres (330 ft) on each side, by percolating water down into the hot parts and collecting the resulting steam.
 Up to 40 megawatts (MW) of power could be generated by the plants, which also then supplied hot water to nearly every house on the island.

 The tephra produced by the eruption was used to extend the runways at the island's small airport, and also as landfill on which 200 new homes were built.
 By mid-1974, about half the pre-eruption population had returned to the island, and by March 1975, about 80% had returned.
 The recovery and reconstruction of Heimaey was paid for by all Icelanders via a hypothecated sales tax, as well as through international aid totalling US$ 2.1 million primarily from Denmark but with substantial contributions from the United States and several international organisations.
-With the harbour improved by the new lava breakwater, the fishing industry regained its former vigour and the island today remains the most important fishing centre in the nation, as over a third of Iceland's total fish catch is from this harbour.
+With the harbor improved by the new lava breakwater, the fishing industry regained its former vigour and the island today remains the most important fishing centre in the nation; over a third of Iceland's total fish catch is from this harbor.

 By the end of the eruption, Eldfell stood about 220 metres (720 ft) above sea level.
 Since then, its height has dropped by 18 to 20 metres (60 to 65 feet), due to slumping and compacting of the unconsolidated gravelly tephra as well as wind erosion.
 The islanders have planted grass around the lower slopes of the otherwise bare hill, to stabilise it against further erosion, and eventually it is expected that most of the volcano will be covered by grass, as neighbouring Helgafell is.